eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsignfolderGetActionableElementsV1Response;
 use EzmaxApi::Object::EzsignfolderGetActionableElementsV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderGetActionableElementsV1ResponseMPayload;
+use EzmaxApi::Object::EzsignfolderGetCommunicationCountV1Response;
+use EzmaxApi::Object::EzsignfolderGetCommunicationCountV1ResponseAllOf;
+use EzmaxApi::Object::EzsignfolderGetCommunicationCountV1ResponseMPayload;
+use EzmaxApi::Object::EzsignfolderGetCommunicationListV1Response;
+use EzmaxApi::Object::EzsignfolderGetCommunicationListV1ResponseAllOf;
+use EzmaxApi::Object::EzsignfolderGetCommunicationListV1ResponseMPayload;
+use EzmaxApi::Object::EzsignfolderGetCommunicationListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::EzsignfolderGetEzsigndocumentsV1Response;
 use EzmaxApi::Object::EzsignfolderGetEzsigndocumentsV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderGetEzsigndocumentsV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfolderGetEzsignfoldersignerassociationsV1Response;
 use EzmaxApi::Object::EzsignfolderGetEzsignfoldersignerassociationsV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderGetEzsignfoldersignerassociationsV1ResponseMPayload;
+use EzmaxApi::Object::EzsignfolderGetEzsignsignaturesAutomaticV1Response;
+use EzmaxApi::Object::EzsignfolderGetEzsignsignaturesAutomaticV1ResponseAllOf;
+use EzmaxApi::Object::EzsignfolderGetEzsignsignaturesAutomaticV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfolderGetFormsDataV1Response;
 use EzmaxApi::Object::EzsignfolderGetFormsDataV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderGetFormsDataV1ResponseMPayload;